moehami/content-ops-starter/content/pages/index.md

           - pb-16
           - pr-16
 type: FeaturedItem
-      - title: Feature Item TwoM
+      - title: Feature Item TwoMx
         tagline: This is the tagline
         subtitle: This is the item subtitle
         text: |